csjayp/cblocks/doc/cblock_quickstart.md

-# Get going with Cellblocks!
+# Getting started with Cellblocks

 ## Building cblock daemon and client